babylonhealth/ios-playbook/Cookbook/Technical-Documents/Architecture.md

 3. `Builder`
 4. `FlowController`

-are the 4 key interfaces to achieve Babylon iOS Architecture, as well as:
+are the 4 core entities to achieve Babylon iOS Architecture, as well as:

 - `Bento.BoxViewController` (universal class for rendering `UITableView`)